Welcome to the next generation of training materials for Carlson Software, the Practical Guide.

 Carlson Software offers an extensive product line of desktop software solutions including Carlson Survey, Carlson Civil, Carlson Hydrology, Carlson Mining, Carlson Takeoff, Carlson Construction, and many more.
 While each of these applications has their own set of unique tools and functions, they also all share an extensive set of tools for setting up projects to store and organize project data, working with point data, working with digital terrain models, exchanging data with various other formats, as well as basic CAD drafting, editing and labeling functions.
 The mastery of these areas of commonality between all the Carlson desktop applications is the focus of this book.

-A Practical Guide to Carlson Software Fundamentals features 81 exercises organized into 34 lessons in 6 chapters.
+A Practical Guide to Carlson Software Fundamentals is 316 pages, featuring 81 exercises organized into 34 lessons in 6 chapters.
 Each lesson includes detailed descriptions of processes and theory with many illustrations and diagrams, to help you understand “why”, not just “how”.

 Instructors: this book is used in classrooms worldwide.
 Find out more about using it in your next class.

 After completing this book, you will be able to:

 - Navigate the Pull-down Menus and Ribbon Menus